 Whenever possible, please delete or obscure from the video any information that might identify the patient, hospital, or healthcare system, including the date.
 Our goal is to avoid commercialization of any product, hospital-system or institution.
 When referring to drugs or devices, please use generic names or generic descriptions.

 The video file should be complete and in final format and at as high a resolution as possible.
 Any editing will be the responsibility of the author, and AFP staff may ask for editing following peer review.
 AFP staff may also abridge the video for content, length and/or quality.
+Please note: we can’t provide financial support or equipment.

 Please submit your video in one of the following formats: Movie & TV (.avi), mp4, mpeg, or QuickTime (.mov).